Books I can recommend

 -

-Kitchen Confidential by Anthony Bourdain A well written peek behind the scenes
+Anthony Bourdain.
+A well written peek behind the scenes

 of many commercial kitchens.
 Read how they really work to prepare your food.
 Hilarious.